alabamenhu/IntlFormatDateTime/README.md

 ## To do

-  * Support skeleton patterns (to allow selection of a more varied array of formats).
+  * Finish skeleton patterns support (allowing selection of more specific formats).
   * Support non-Latin digits for languages that prefer them.
   * Respect capitalization rules per CLDR casing data.
   * Handle non-Gregorian calendars (once a `DateTime::Calendars` module or similar is available)
   * Handle relative time formats (though this may ultimately go into a separate module).

-The non-Latin digits, though in theory simple enough to implement, will require rewriting almost every reference to numbers.
+The non-Latin digits, though in theory simple enough to implement, will require rewriting almost every reference to numbers in each of the 100+ formatters.
 All formatters are currently planned to be rewritten once RakuAST is committed to core, so rather than rewrite things twice, the digits will wait until then.
 Case handling will probably be implemented at that time as well.